A sighting of Jaguar will be a highlight of the tour Photo: Rich Hoyer

 Day 17: We’ll make an early departure for the Iguazú National Park.
 Before visiting the falls themselves, we’ll bird the first hours of the day in the periphery of the park, looking for Robust Woodpecker, Spot-backed and Tufted Antshrikes, Creamy-bellied Gnatcatcher, Yellow Tyrannulet, Green-headed Tanager, and the superb Chestnut-bellied Euphonia.

-Day 18: We’ll leave very early to arrive at Urugua-í Provincial Park at dawn for a picnic breakfast and a chance to look for the rare Black-fronted Piping-Guan.
+Day 18: We’ll leave very early to arrive at Urugua-í Provincial Park at dawn and a chance to look for the rare Black-fronted Piping-Guan.
 We’ll spend the rest of the morning on the trail system looking for Surucua Trogon, Red-breasted Toucan, Ochre-collared Piculet, Large-tailed Antshrike, Bertoni’s and Dusky-tailed Antbirds, Speckle-breasted Antpitta, Ochre-breasted Foliage-gleaner, Drab-breasted Pygmy-Tyrant, Swallow-tailed Manakin, Riverbank Warbler, Chestnut-headed Tanager, and so many more.